Integrative Relational Psychotherapy

 Clinical Qualifications, Interests, and Experience:

 I am an Integrative Psychotherapist and trained at the Metanoia Institute in London.
 I have three main clinical qualifications: a Clinical Diploma in Integrative Psychodynamic Counselling, a Clinical Diploma in Integrative Psychotherapy, and an MSc (with Distinction) in Integrative Psychotherapy (Metanoia Institute/Middlesex University).

-My particular areas of clinical interest include anxiety, depression and low mood, culture, sexuality, particularly and gay and bisexual men’s health, and developmental and relational trauma.
+My particular areas of clinical interest include anxiety and low mood, life re-evaluation, culture, sexuality, men’s health, ADHD, and relationship trauma as well as single event traumas.
 I am especially interested in working with clients with an HIV diagnosis and have experience working in this field (both long term diagnosed and newly diagnosed).
 I have experience working with clients from a variety of diverse backgrounds and experiences.